 Begin with the cardboard centre of a toilet paper roll (1).
 After you slit it into two halves along its length, you end up with blanks for two nibs.
 I marked the shape of a nib on it (2).

 Then cut it out (3).
 If the hole is too complicated, you don’t need it for understanding the mechanics.
-It does not effect the result much, either.
+It does not affect the result much, either.

 When you take your mammoth paper nib and place it on the paper with no pressure nothing much happens (4).